Pandemic darlings face the boot as investors eye return to normal life | Business

 Pandemic darlings face the boot as investors eye return to normal life

+Stay-at-home market darling Netflix slumped on Friday, joining a broad decline in shares of other pandemic favourites this week as investors priced in expectations for a return to normal life with more countries gradually relaxing COVID restrictions.
+The selloff, which began after Netflix and Peloton posted disappointing quarterly earnings, spread to the wider stay-at-home sector as analysts judged the new Omicron coronavirus variant will not deliver the same economic headwinds seen in the first phase of the pandemic in 2020.

-Stay-at-home market darling Netflix slumped on Friday, joining a broad decline in the market value of other pandemic favourites this week as investors priced in expectations for a return to normality as more countries gradually relax COVID restrictions.
+Stay-at-home market darling Netflix slumped on Friday, joining a broad decline in shares of other pandemic favourites this week as investors priced in expectations for a return to normal life with more countries gradually relaxing COVID restrictions.

+Netflix tumbled nearly 25% after it forecast new subscriber growth in the first quarter would be less than half of analysts' predictions.
+The stock, a component of the elite FAANG group, was on track for its worst day in nearly nine-and-a-half years following rare rating downgrades from Wall Street analysts.

+"It is hard to have confidence that Netflix will return to the historical +26.5 million net subscriber add run rate post the 2022 slowdown," MoffettNathanson analyst Michael Nathanson said.
+"The decay rate on streaming content is incredibly rapid.
+'Squid Game?'
+That's so last quarter.
+'The Witcher?'
+Done on New Year's Eve!"

-"What we think is very interesting is that Omicron, because of its very high infectiousness, very low morbidity compared to previous waves such as the Delta variant, might actually be the first tangible sign that the pandemic is evolving in the direction that we all expected, i.e. that it would become a manageable endemic disease like the flu."
-Peloton shares lost nearly a quarter of its value on Thursday wiping off nearly $2.5 billion in market value after the exercise bike maker's CEO said it was reviewing the size of its workforce and "resetting" production levels, though it denied the company was temporarily halting production.
+Exercise bike maker Peloton lost nearly a quarter of its value on Thursday, leading at least nine brokerages to cut their price target on the stock.
+The selloff erased nearly $2.5 billion from its market value after its CEO said the company was reviewing the size of its workforce and "resetting" production levels, though it denied the company was temporarily halting production.

-In Europe, lockdown winners are also going through a rough patch, with the fears related the Omicron wave waning adding to the stress rising bond yields are putting on growth and tech stocks.
-Online British supermarket group Ocado, Germany's Meal-kit delivery firm HelloFresh and food delivery company Delivery Hero which emerged as European stay-at-home champions in the early days of the pandemic have underperformed the pan-European STOXX 600 so far in 2022.
+In Europe, lockdown winners are also going through a rough patch as rising bond yields pressurise growth and tech stocks.
+Online British supermarket group Ocado, Germany's meal-kit delivery firm HelloFresh and food delivery company Delivery Hero which emerged as European stay-at-home champions in the early days of the pandemic have underperformed the pan-European STOXX 600 so far in 2022.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)